-Evaluation and review of the superintendent's job performance was a personnel matter which school board could elect to discuss in executive session unless the superintendent requested the discussion occur at an open meeting; the decision to hold an executive session must be made on a case-by-case basis by means of a majority vote.
-Op.Atty.Gen.
-No. I81-090.
+Evaluation and review of the superintendent's job performance was a personnel matter that school board could elect to discuss in executive session unless the superintendent requested the discussion occur at an open meeting; the decision to hold an executive session must be made on a case-by-case basis by means of a majority vote.
+Ariz.
+Att'y Gen. Op.
+I81-090.

-Arizona Open Meeting Law, § 38-431 et seq., is applicable to school board committees regardless of whether such committees are composed of school board members, and executive sessions of such committees are permissible only for the limited purposes enumerated in § 38-431.03.
-Op.Atty.Gen.
-No. I80-202.
+The open meeting law is applicable to school board committees regardless of whether such committees are composed of school board members, and executive sessions of such committees are permissible only for the limited purposes enumerated in § 38-431.03.
+Ariz.
+Att'y Gen. Op.
+I80-202.